JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### How are attachments stored?
 Are they encrypted, as well?

-They are stored wherever your mail is stored.
+They are stored wherever your email is stored.
 If that's secure, the attachments are secure.
-We will provide methods to secure your e-mail, although really you should be using full disk encryption!
+We will provide methods to secure your email, although we recommend you should be using a full disk encryption!

 ### Will search work with encrypted files?
-Or, they are residing on some encrypted file system, and seem un-encrypted to it?
+Or, are they residing on some encrypted file system, and seem un-encrypted to it?

-Mailpile decrypts incoming e-mails, indexes them, and reencrypts them.
+Mailpile decrypts incoming emails, indexes them, and re-encrypts them.
 The search index is stored encrypted, and the terms are stored as hashes.
 Good enough?

-### Does Mailpile have no weak points when it comes to privacy/ security?
+### Does Mailpile have no weak points when it comes to privacy/security?
 How can they be closed?

 Yes.
-E-mail metadata is hard to secure, because the standards don't really allow for keeping it all secret.
+Email metadata is hard to secure, because the standards don't really allow for keeping it all secret.
 We can't do much about that.
-Also, if the recipient of your e-mail doesn't have a publicly available encryption key, you can't send them encrypted e-mail.
+Also, if the recipient of your email doesn't have a publicly available encryption key, you can't send them encrypted email.
 Sorry, that's the way public key cryptography works.

-### The decrypted message is vulnerable/ visible on compromised system?
+### The decrypted message is vulnerable/visible on compromised system?
 Can it be obfuscated?

 If your system is compromised, you have a very big problem that Mailpile can't really help you solve.
 We will try to do what we can, but endpoint security is very important.